Jinshinkan Australia | Traditional Iaidō and Jōdō in Australia

 Sharp movement.
 Quiet mind.

-Traditional Japanese sword and staff training for people who want discipline, presence, and a practice they can feel in the body.
+Traditional Japanese sword and staff training for discipline, focus, and embodied practice.

 Introduction